v-pham/lxsshost/README.md

 Enter-BashSession -Name ubuntu
 ```

-## Managing/modifying the LX subsystems from Windows
+## Interacting LX subsystems from Windows
-    In certain circumstances, it might be required to manage the LX subsystem from a Windows prompt.
+    If needed, the following starts a Windows prompt in the context of the LXSS user account.
 Running
     the following opens a Window command prompt as the LXSS user account:
 ```powershell
 Start-LXSubsystemCommand -Name ubuntu